 Mistake #4: Forgetting about Free Trade Agreements

 Australia benefits from a range of free trade agreements (FTA) with other countries.
 This means there are benefits when trading with those countries you can take advantage of, such as the elimination of import duty or GST on certain goods.
 There are also rules you must follow.

 Case in point: Some clients import their goods and then forget to produce a Certificate of Origin before the goods arrive, which means they can’t ripple these FTA benefits.
 The result?
 They miss out on significant tax savings.
-The good news is that they can still get a duty refund but now they will need to hire a broker to arrange this for them and you guessed it, this introduces additional cost.
+The good news is that they can still get a duty refund but now they will need to hire a broker to arrange this for them and you guessed it, this introduces an additional cost.

 To save time and money, always check out any free trade agreements before shipping and prepare all the paperwork in advance.